PeterWangIntel/crosswalk-website/contribute/Building_Crosswalk.md

  * [Setting up the environment for Linux](http://code.google.com/p/chromium/wiki/LinuxBuildInstructionsPrerequisites).
  * [Setting up the environment for Android](http://code.google.com/p/chromium/wiki/AndroidBuildInstructions#Install_prerequisites).

-Additionally, make sure you have properly transferred your public SSH key(s) to GitHub.
-See this [help page](https://help.github.com/categories/56/articles) for more information.

 ## Get the code
 ### Before starting: Android
 If you are building Crosswalk for Android, you should first set the `XWALK_OS_ANDROID` environment variable: